-Studying with Mary you’ll experience, and over time, learn a combination of techniques you can use as self-care, whether you are training privately, or in a class or workshop setting in Seattle.
+Studying with Mary at IRG Center for Structural Medicine, you will experience, and over time, learn a combination of techniques you can use as self-care.
 The major systems used are:

-- MELT Neurostrength curriculum, more in depth here, and
+MELT Performance curriculum, more in depth here, and

 We’ll be using body weight, along with a roller, balls and bands.
-In the studio, add TRX, kettle bells, dumbbells, and more.
+If you move past the therapeutic phase of your care, add TRX, kettle bells, dumbbells, and more.
 The experience is focused on the link between the nervous and muscle/skeleton systems, the connective tissue system.
 Healthy connective tissue supports the cellular body and sets the stage for dynamic, fluid and pain free movement.

 The MELT Method